 Your smart home, an unsafe toy for hackers

-Published on May 09, 2026 | Translated from Spanish
+Published on May 15, 2026 | Translated from Spanish

 WiFi light bulbs, thermostats, and security cameras have turned our homes into internet branches.
 But there's an uncomfortable detail: these devices are small computers designed to be cheap, not secure.
 Their main function is to save you steps, regardless of leaving the door open to anyone with a laptop and free time.

-The fragile architecture of home IoT 🔓
+The Fragile Architecture of Home IoT 🔓

 Many manufacturers prioritize cost over protection.
-Devices often run old versions of Linux, lack strong encryption, and use generic passwords like admin/1234.
+Devices often run old versions of Linux, lack solid encryption, and use generic passwords like admin/1234.
 Once connected to your network, they act as an open portal.
 An attacker doesn't need to be a genius; just scan open ports to take control of your camera or use your light bulb as an entry point to the router.